srijeshpillai/demandlens-forecast-model/README.md

 The project is designed as a modular, end-to-end forecasting pipeline that processes raw sales and COVID-19 data to produce actionable, SKU-level monthly forecasts for manufacturing integration.

-*(Note: I've hosted a screenshot of your paper's Figure 2.
-You can also take your own screenshot, upload it to the repository in an `assets` folder, and link to it directly.)*

 ---

 ## Key Results: SKU-Level Forecast Performance